monsoonmaelstrom/book2/book2.md

 “I’m coming too,” I tell him.
 “I want to meet them.
 Alex, can you make sure she doesn’t kill everyone while we’re gone?”

 “Sure, sure.
-I’ll supervise the crazy lady.
+I’ll babysit mom.
 I have more experience with it than you guys anyway.
 But you’ll owe me.”

 “Owe you what?”